aaronleebrooks/tdd_dice_roller/README.md

 ## File Organization

 The best part of any video game is inventory management.
 Just kidding.
-However, file management is incrediblyimportant, especially when you are working with larger applications with dozens of components, hundreds of assets, and lots and lots of code.
+However, file management is incredibly important, especially when you are working with larger applications with dozens of components, hundreds of assets, and lots and lots of code.

 Components that are going to be used across many different components, such as buttons, text inputs, or navigation bars, should be separate components so that can be reached from other larger components.